Mahmoud-SaadEl-Din/-PAPER-Comparitive_study_YOLO5-8_Pedestrain_detection/README.md

 - **Special Features:**
   - **Efficient Bottleneck Layers (C2f):** Enhances feature extraction by combining high-level object details with contextual information, boosting detection performance. & **Segmentation and Detection Heads:** Dual-purpose heads improve both segmentation and object detection, increasing overall model versatility and accuracy.

-### Comparison summarization
+### 🆚 Comparison summarization
 ![Alt text](/summary_table.PNG)

 ## Methodology

-### Dataset Description
+### 🗃️ Dataset Description
 ![WiderPerson main image](/dataset_image.jpg)
 The **[WiderPerson](https://arxiv.org/pdf/1909.12118v1)** dataset is utilized in this study to evaluate the performance of different YOLO versions for pedestrian detection.
 The dataset is known for its highly diverse and dense annotations, providing a comprehensive benchmark for pedestrian detection tasks.

-- **Diversity and Scale**: The WiderPerson dataset contains a significantly higher number of annotations compared to previous datasets like CityPersons.
+- **🌍 Diversity and Scale**: The WiderPerson dataset contains a significantly higher number of annotations compared to previous datasets like CityPersons.
 It offers more than ten times the number of bounding boxes and covers a wider range of scales.
 The distribution of pedestrian sizes in the dataset is relatively uniform, making it a robust choice for training and testing.

-- **Density**: On average, there are approximately 28.87 persons per image, which is considerably higher than what is found in other pedestrian detection datasets.
+- **👥 Density**: On average, there are approximately 28.87 persons per image, which is considerably higher than what is found in other pedestrian detection datasets.
 This high density ensures that models trained on this dataset are well-equipped to handle crowded scenes.

-- **Annotations and Labels**: The dataset provides five fine-grained labels:
+- **🏷️ Annotations and Labels**: The dataset provides five fine-grained labels:
   - Pedestrians
   - Riders
   - Partially-visible persons